Mielone2Good/CleanDesk_AI/README.md

 ## 🧪 Unit Tests

-CleanDesk-AI includes unit tests to ensure the accuracy of clustering logic and file processing components.
+CleanDesk_AI includes unit tests to ensure the accuracy of clustering logic and file processing components.

 Run them with: